United Nations Office at Vienna: Visits

 Daily guided tours of the office are provided.

+Services

 United Nations Library - Vienna

-The United Nations Library in Vienna provides full library and information services to staff of United Nations units based in Vienna, as well as to any Permanent Missions in Vienna and select clients.
+The United Nations Library in Vienna provides library and information services to staff of United Nations units based in Vienna, as well as to any Permanent Missions in Vienna and select clients.

 As part of the global network of United Nations Libraries, the library works with the various United Nations libraries across the globe.
 The library at Vienna also works closely with the International Trade Law (UNCITRAL) Library and the United Nations Information Service (UNIS) Library.